FarmonApp/farmonapp.github.io/docs/Agronomic Practices/Variety Selction.en.md

 MT-14, 2014, Montana State Univ., Bred for extreme cold tolerance.
 HPX-WG4-1’ (WG4), Kansas State University and USDA ARS, bred for consistent yield and cold hardiness, part of a hybrid series.
 HPXWG1-35’ (WG1), Kansas State University and USDA ARS, bred in a similar way as WG4.
+Joelle, 2009, Breed for it high oil content and growing in a diversity of environments, has been planted as a spring type also.

+- **Other Winter Varieties**: Maczuga(POL), Zolta(POL), Pzybrodzka(POL), Luna(POL),

 ## Spring Camelina